grafana/mimir/docs/sources/configuration/config-file-reference.md

 # CLI flag: -ingester.active-series-custom-trackers
 [active_series_custom_trackers: <map of tracker name (string) to matcher (string)> | default = ]

-# Period with which to update per-user max exemplars.
+# [experimental] Period with which to update per-user max exemplars.
 # CLI flag: -ingester.exemplars-update-period
 [exemplars_update_period: <duration> | default = 15s]

 instance_limits:
-  # Max ingestion rate (samples/sec) that ingester will accept.
-This limit is
+  # [advanced] Max ingestion rate (samples/sec) that ingester will accept.
+This
-  # per-ingester, not per-tenant.
-Additional push requests will be rejected.
+  # limit is per-ingester, not per-tenant.
+Additional push requests will be
-  # Current ingestion rate is computed as exponentially weighted moving average,
+  # rejected.
+Current ingestion rate is computed as exponentially weighted
-  # updated every second.
-This limit only works when using blocks engine.
-0 =
+  # moving average, updated every second.
+0 = unlimited.
-  # unlimited.
   # CLI flag: -ingester.instance-limits.max-ingestion-rate
   [max_ingestion_rate: <float> | default = 0]

-  # Max users that this ingester can hold.
-Requests from additional users will
+  # [advanced] Max users (also referred to as 'tenants') that this ingester can
-  # be rejected.
-This limit only works when using blocks engine.
+  # hold.
+Requests from additional users will be rejected.
 0 = unlimited.
   # CLI flag: -ingester.instance-limits.max-tenants
   [max_tenants: <int> | default = 0]

-  # Max series that this ingester can hold (across all tenants).
-Requests to
+  # [advanced] Max series that this ingester can hold (across all tenants).
-  # create additional series will be rejected.
-This limit only works when using
+  # Requests to create additional series will be rejected.
-  # blocks engine.
 0 = unlimited.
   # CLI flag: -ingester.instance-limits.max-series
   [max_series: <int> | default = 0]

-  # Max inflight push requests that this ingester can handle (across all
+  # [advanced] Max inflight push requests that this ingester can handle (across
-  # tenants).
+  # all tenants).
 Additional requests will be rejected.
 0 = unlimited.
   # CLI flag: -ingester.instance-limits.max-inflight-push-requests
   [max_inflight_push_requests: <int> | default = 30000]

-# Comma-separated list of metric names, for which the
+# [advanced] Comma-separated list of metric names, for which the
 # -ingester.max-global-series-per-metric limit will be ignored.
 Does not affect
 # the -ingester.max-global-series-per-user limit.
 # CLI flag: -ingester.ignore-series-limit-for-metric-names